KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/book/setup/README.md

 ##
 Follow the instructions on this page to prepare your workspace.

+{% hint style='tip' %}
+Open [Slack](http://kcwit.slack.com/) to the **#codingandcocktails** channel.
+It's a great way to stay in touch with your Coding & Cocktails girlfriends and to ask questions during and after the session.
+We'll also post updates and tips in Slack if we run in to any stumbling blocks tonight.
+{% endhint %}

 ## Required tools for this session

 You don't need all the tools for tonight's session.
 If you haven't installed all the tools listed in [The Tools](https://bit.ly/CnCTheTools) guide already, use the following list to install only the required tools for the worksheet: